kanthgithub/HeadlineTextProcessor/CourierDeliveryService.md

         - Enter queries or complain about services
         - Rate the franchise or the courier service in general

-   > Admin: Central authority to manage all franchises and operations
+   > __Admin__: Central authority to manage all franchises and operations

         - Has master access on all Franchises and Customer management
-        - RealTime tracking of Franchises and collection points -
+        - RealTime tracking of Franchises and collection points
+        - Track Orders and payments
+        - Raise alerts to franchises on delays , complaints or queries from customers
+        - Manage data related to customer, Franchise , products and services
+        - Add/Edit payment options
+        - Track Franchise performance

 ### Features: